astro313/RXJ1131/WRITEUP/response.md

 # RESPONSE:
 Source size:
 We addressed the referee's comment on the *deconvolved* CO source size by fitting a single Gaussian in uv-plane, which corresponds to 4.5" +/- 0.1" x 3.5" +/- 0.2", consistent with the reported CO size based on image-plane fitting within the uncertainties.
-We additionally report the source sizes by fitting two Gaussians to provide further evidence that the CO(2-1) emission is spatially resolved.
+We additionally report the source sizes obtained by fitting two Gaussians to provide further evidence that the CO(2-1) emission is spatially resolved.
 We have updated Section 3.1 to clarify the discussion.

 CO physical size:
 The rough estimate of the de-magnified CO diameter provided in the referee report is a valid first order estimate, but the true size of the source is complicated by the fact that